 yit =γAccidentpt+βXit+αi+δt+ϵit#2#

-where yit is the outcome variables of household i in year t including the inverse hyperbolic sine (HIS) transformation of rice revenue, owned paddy field, cultivated paddy field, total field rent out, paddy field rent out, and dummy variables of adoption of no-pesticide, manure fertilizer, and compost soil faming.
-Accidentit is an indicator variable whether a household i at year t experienced the Fukushima nuclear accident.
+where yit is the outcome variables of household i in year t including the inverse hyperbolic sine (HIS) transformation of rice revenue, owned paddy field, cultivated paddy field, total field rent out, paddy field rent out, and dummy variables of adoption of no-pesticide, manure fertilizer, and compost soil farming.
+Accidentit is an indicator variable whether a household i at year t indirectly experienced the Fukushima nuclear accident.
 Xit is a vector of covariates. αi and δt are respectively household and year fixed effects. ϵit is an error term.
 The coefficient γ measures the reputational impact of the Fukushima nuclear accident.
 Furthermore, the model requires a parallel trend assumption to satisfy the common trends assumption.
-Our additional analysis, an event study that exploits variation in the exposure to the Fukushima nuclear accident.
-Results from the event study can verify whether the outcome variables meet the parallel trend assumption, and also considered as robustness checks.
+To test this assumption, we conduct an event study that exploits variation in the exposure to the Fukushima nuclear accident.
+Results from the event study can verify whether the outcome variables meet the parallel trend assumption and also considered as robustness checks.

 There are some concerns about the identification strategy.
 First, we are concerned about supply chain disruption due to an earthquake and a tsunami in 2011.
 Based on the literature, such supply chain disruption would be diminished after six months of natural disasters (Barrot & Sauvagnat, 2016).
 We assume the supply chain disruption due to the earthquake and tsunami does not confound our estimation strategy.
 Furthermore, a catastrophic flood struck near Fukushima in September 2015 which may have reduced agricultural production, but the census survey in 2015 was conducted in February.
 The information collected in the data is not affected by the flood.
 Finally, farmers in Japan receive various types of subsidies which may affect their decision-making in doing agriculture.
 However, participation in some direct payment programs is based on community decisions (Takayama, Nakatani, et al., 2021).
 Although we do not have farm-level information about the subsidies, we account for the endogeneity, by including farm household-level fixed effects.
 Hence, we assume that the above concerns should not cause serious problems in the interpretation of the estimation.